fluxninja/aperture/docs/content/concepts/auto-scale/components/pod-scaler.md

 :::

-_Pod Scaler_ is a basic building block of an auto-scaling policy for Kubernetes.
+_Pod Scaler_ is a basic building block of an auto scaling policy for Kubernetes.
 It can scale out or scale in a Kubernetes Resources such as a Deployment.
 The component takes the desired replicas as an input signal and scales the underlying resources based on the value of the signal.
 To complete the feedback